dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/user-guide.md

 <iframe width="400" height="225" src="https://www.youtube.com/embed/ednxuHARg_c" title="How to Use Dynamsoft Barcode Reader C++ SDK [Linux] | Dynamsoft Tutorial" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Installation

 If you haven't downloaded the SDK yet, download the `C/C++ Package` now from <a href="https://www.dynamsoft.com/barcode-reader/downloads/?utm_source=docs" target="_blank">Dynamsoft website</a> and unpack the package into the directory of your choice.
 >For this tutorial, we unpack it to `[INSTALLATION FOLDER]`, change it to your unpacking path for the following content.

 ## Build Your First Application

 Let's start by creating a console application which demonstrates how to use the minimum code to read barcodes from an image file.
->You can download the entire source code and compiled program from [Here](https://download2.dynamsoft.com/samples/dbr/user-guide/dbr-cpp-sample.zip).
+> You can <a href="https://github.com/Dynamsoft/barcode-reader-c-cpp-samples/blob/main/samples/C%2B%2B/GeneralSettings/GeneralSettings.cpp" target="_blank">download the entire source code here</a>.

 ### Create a New Project

 #### For Windows